-Mendota students are served by the Mendota Unified School District (MUSD), which has seven public schools reported on by the California Department of Education (CDE), including three elementary schools, one junior high, one high school, and two alternative or continuation schools.
-The alternative programs, including Mendota Community Day and Mendota Continuation High, typically serve students who have experienced challenges in traditional school environments.
-While these schools have limited data on performance scores for English language arts (ELA) and mathematics, they offer a valuable resource for students to continue their education in a supportive environment.
+Parlier students are served by the Parlier Unified School District (PUSD), which has seven public schools reported on by the California Department of Education (CDE), including four elementary schools, one junior high school, and one high school, and one alternative high school.
+Alternative programs typically serve students who have experienced challenges in traditional school environments.
+Parlier's alternative school, San Joaquin Valley High, offers a valuable resource for students to continue their education in a supportive environment.
+Residents in Parlier also have access to the Parlier Adult School, providing opportunities for adult learners with a variety of educational needs.

-Of the five schools for which ELA and mathematics performance scores were available in 2019, CDE reported that Mendota High scored above State grade-level standards for ELA.
-All other scores for schools in the MUSD were below the State grade-level standards for ELA, mathematics, or both (see Table 1I-5 School Performance Scores in Mendota, 2019).
+For all seven schools for which English language arts (ELA) and mathematics performance scores were available in 2019, the CDE reported that all school scores were below the state grade-level standards for both ELA and mathematics (see Table 1K-11, School Performance Scores in Parlier, 2019).

-The proportions of each school's population that was considered socioeconomically disadvantaged in 2019 were generally high, with rates above 97.8 percent at all schools.
-Median household income ranges between approximately \$24,000 and \$36,000 in Mendota, with school performance not varying significantly in relation to household income.
-TCAC/HCD Educational Domain Scores in Mendota are in the 18th percentile citywide.
-This data indicates that students living in different parts of Mendota generally have similar levels of access to educational opportunities (FIGURE 1I-113 Local TCAC/HCD Educational Domain Score).
+The proportion of each school's population that was considered socioeconomically disadvantaged in 2019 was generally high, ranging from 89.9 percent at Mathew J. Brletic Elementary to 96.6 percent at San Joaquin Valley High School.
+Median household income ranges between approximately \$24,000 and \$55,000 in Parlier, with school performance not varying significantly in relation to household income in the immediate surrounding neighborhood.
+TCAC/HCD Educational Domain Scores in Parlier are in the 12th percentile.
+This data indicates that students living in different parts of Parlier generally have similar levels of access to educational opportunities (Figure 1K-4, Local TCAC/HCD Educational Domain Score).